aherbert/gdsc-smlm/docs/analysis_plugins.rst

 When the ``Trace Diffusion`` plugin is executed it will not have the ``Input`` option as the results have already been selected.
 If multiple datasets are chosen the dataset name in the results table will be named using the first dataset plus the number of additional datasets, e.g. ``Dataset 1 + 6 others``.

 Note that the plugin supports the ``ImageJ`` recorder to allow running within an ``ImageJ`` macro.

+See also :ref:`analysis_plugins:Trace Molecules (Multi)` which performs tracing on multiple datasets; each dataset is traced individually and no aggregate analysis is performed.

 .. index:: !
 Trace Length Analysis